CrypticClues/CrypticClues/README.md

 i sometimez zay actionz outloud in text aha for example : "Looks around ??" "sweatz" etc .

-If u want to know more abt me there’s a links on here !
+If u want to know more abt me there’s links on here !